KassuK1/BlackOut/README.md

  - Download Fabric API and Meteor Client and put them in your mods folder.
  - Put Blackout in your mods folder with them
  - Run Fabric.
- - Enjoy the addon and go get some kills with it(If your bad it wont help tho)
+ - Enjoy the addon and go get some kills with it (if you're bad it wont help tho)

 latest build: https://github.com/KassuK1/BlackOut/releases/download/latest/blackout-0.3.0.jar